naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-What do you call a bear with no teeth?
-A gummy bear!
+What do you call a pig that does karate?
+A pork chop!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)